 But they do say the best things in life are free, and that’s especially true when it comes to travelling.

-Here are a few of my favourite free things to do in almost every city around the world.
+Here are a few of my favourite free things to do in almost every city around the world and lots of inspiration for your next weekend break.

 1. Go on a free walking tour